Farm bill season arrives: What’s the outlook for 2023? - NewsBreak

 What states are most affected?

-Overall, Texas landowners get the most federal farm bill subsidies, according to an analysis of federal data from 1995-2020 from the Environmental Working Group.
-The analysis added commodity, conservation, disaster, and crop insurance payments combined.

-The rest of the top 10 states for farm subsidies are: Iowa, Illinois, Minnesota, Kansas, Nebraska, North Dakota, South Dakota, Missouri, and Indiana.

 The farm bill’s nutrition programs are nationwide, distributed based on household income in both rural areas and cities.
-The percent of residents receiving SNAP benefits in 2019 ranged from 19.8 percent in New Mexico to 4.2 percent in Wyoming, according to USDA.
+The percent of residents receiving SNAP benefits in 2019 ranged from 19.8% in New Mexico to 4.2% in Wyoming, according to USDA.

 Who are the players?